Lor Mee 卤面, the Hokkien-based gooey-gravy hawker food with thick-flat yellow noodles may not be everybody’s kind of dish.

 I am not that much a Lor Mee person as well, but after trying Xin Mei Xiang Zheng Zong Lor Mee 新美香卤面, I may just be a convert.

-This popular stall along Old Airport Road is often lauded for its Lor Mee done right.
+This popular stall at Old Airport Food Centre is often lauded for its Lor Mee done right.
+They have also just opened a Balestier outlet which is co-owned by Food King Host Ryan Tan.

 Located near MRT Mountbatten or Dakota MRT Station (Circle Line), Xin Mei Xiang Lor Mee attracts queues of diners eager to taste and re-taste their famed Lor Mee.